-- To force it to dismount the drive before begin checking the disk, “/x” is needed.
-This is recommended to make sure there is no running application in that particular drive that may interfere the chkdsk process.
+- To force it to dismount the drive before checking the disk, “/x” is needed.
+This is recommended to make sure there is no running application in that particular drive that may interfere with the CHKDSK process.

 - If you need more info on other parameters you can use, go to this chkdsk docs from microsoft.